mjctechguy/dotfiles/README.md

 ./setup
 ```

+**Extras**
+Font Awesome is reqiured for icons used in waybar, but I use this font package instead whihc includes other fonts: https://github.com/gabrielelana/awesome-terminal-fonts

 Credit to Dracula for themes and colours: https://draculatheme.com/

 Credit to Alex Pearce for the orginal atricle on setting up GNU Stow and git to store dotfiles: https://alexpearce.me/2016/02/managing-dotfiles-with-stow/